 (2) It shall be unlawful to abandon any fixed gear.

-(a) Right Whale Critical Habitat and Cape Cod Bay.
-It is unlawful to fish, store, or abandon gillnets in Critical Habitat and in waters of Cape Cod Bay west of the Critical Habitat south of 42 [degrees] during the period January 1 through May 15.
-322 CMR 12.04 may be amended in a future rulemaking, with notice and opportunity for public comment, if gillnet specifications are developed and demonstrated that will minimize risk of entanglement to right whales.
+(1) Gillnet Closures in Right Whale Critical Habitat and Cape Cod Bay.
+It is unlawful to fish, store, or abandon gillnets in Critical Habitat and in waters of Cape Cod Bay west of the Critical Habitat south of 42° North Latitude during the period January 1st through May 15th.

 (1) Gillnets.
 It is unlawful to fish any gillnet in any waters under the jurisdiction of the Commonwealth unless the net is rigged with the following breakaway features: